RobotecAI/RobotecGPULidar/docs/Ros2Extension.md

     py ros2_standalone\fix_ros2_humble.py <your-path-to-ros2>
     ```
 - For standalone build:
-  - If you have installed ROS2 with binaries, there is `rmw_cyclonedds_cpp` package missing.
-You need to build this one from source:
+  - If you have installed ROS2 from pre-built binaries, there is `rmw_cyclonedds_cpp` package missing.
+You need to build this one from the source:
     1. Make sure you have installed [ROS2 prerequisites](https://docs.ros.org/en/humble/Installation/Alternatives/Windows-Development-Setup.html#installing-prerequisites).
     2. Good practice is to disable Windows path limits, [see](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry).
-    3. Run `x64 Native Tools Command Prompt for VS 2019`, setup development folder (let say: `C:\rosrmw`), clone ROS2 repos, and build:
+    3. Run `x64 Native Tools Command Prompt for VS 2019`, setup development folder (e.g., `C:\rosrmw`), clone ROS2 repos, and build:
         ```bash
         md \rosrmw\src
         cd \rosrmw